zhfall/rails_sample_app/README.markdown

 Starting rails-sample...
 OK
 ...
-Checking rails-sample...
-Staging in progress...
+Checking status of app 'rails-sample'...
 ...
-  1/1 instances: 1 running
+  1 of 1 instances running (1 running)
-OK

-$ cf app
-Using manifest file manifest.yml

-rails-sample: running
-  usage: 256M × 1 instance
-  urls: rails-sample-e3605.cfapps.io
-  services: rails-postgres
+Push successful!
+App 'rails-sample' available at http://rails-sample-xxxxx.cfapps.io
 ~~~

 The application will be pushed using settings in the provided `manifest.yml` file.
 The settings include some random
 characters in the host to make sure the URL for the app is unique in the Cloud Foundry environment.
-The output of the
+The last line of the `cf push`
-`cf app` command shows the URL that was assigned.
+command shows the URL that was assigned.
 Using the provided URL in the `urls` field displayed, you can browse
 to the running application.